clod44/LightCli/README.md

  ##### notes:
  this is a monodevelop project folder. i dont know much about C languages. this was my practice project.
  imagine coding 15 hours in 2 days to learn C# and clis instead of watching an hour long tutorial and completing the task.

+ this is definitely one of the READMEs of all time